+91 9600 121 800

 bookmarked

-Note: The video for this module contains a summary of all the concepts covered in this lesson.
+Note: The video for this module contains a summary of all the concepts covered in the Number Theory lesson.
 The video would serve as a good revision.
 Please watch this video in intervals of a few weeks so that you do not forget the concepts.
 Below is a cheatsheet that includes all the formulae but not necessarily the concepts covered in the video.

 8. Cheatsheet